organisciak/dissertation/document/4_posterior.md

 Does the experience of a contributor, either on the task in general or responding to the specific query, reflect the quality of their contributions?
 Can agreement with other contributors be used to measure and potentially correct for quality differences?

-, which is already discussed above.

 A few additional questions need to be asked for discussion in the context of the proposed dissertation.
 One form of analysis that would be useful but was not originally done is to compare the recoverable signal from artificially smaller contributor groups.
 If data collection had been cut off earlier, how accurate would the various methods for correcting against a worker's reliability be?

-TODO2: need treatment of that study

 -->